EUDAT-Training/B2FIND-Training/README.md

 ## Submodules

-The order and numbering of the submodules in the table below follows the curriculum of the training as shown in the figure above.
-Beside the *Target audience* we assign in the column *Required for B2FIND* mainly if a submodule is needed w.r.t.
+The order and numbering of the submodules in the table below follow the curriculum of the training as shown in the figure above.
+Beside the *Target audience* we assign in the column *Required for B2FIND* if a submodule is needed w.r.t.
 B2FIND usage or integration.
 Each component takes about 0.5 to 1.0 hours.

 | #    | Submodule            | Target audience           | Required for B2FIND |
 |-----|----------------------|---------------------------|---------------------|